 Subscription Plan is the basic element of the extension.
 Once created, subscription plans are shared among all the products with subscription options set.
-It defines how many times customers will be charged, time interval of the subscription payments and other necessary information.
+It defines how many times customers will be charged, the time interval of the subscription payments and other necessary information.

 This is the section where store administrator creates and manages subscription plans.
-It is represented with the grid listing all the subscription plans ever created, both enabled and disabled.
+It is represented by the grid listing all the subscription plans ever created, both enabled and disabled.
 The grid comes with the following control elements, that are shared across all other grids alike in the Aheadworks products:

 - button allows customizing the grid look by hiding, applying columns.
 Some columns may be excessive and some relevant to the current tasks;